dCache/dcache/docs/TheBook/install.md

 > **NOTE**
 >
->In this first installation of dCache your dCache will not be connected to a tape sytem.
+>In this first installation of dCache your dCache will not be connected to a tape system.
 Therefore please change the values for pnfsmanager.default-retention-policy and pnfsmanager.default-access-latency in the file **/etc/dcache/dcache.conf**.

 >